Inflectra/rapise-documentation/docs/Libraries/WebDriver.md

 <a name="DumpSessions"></a>
 #### DumpSessions

-Prints information about active Appium sessions to output.
+Prints information about active Selenium sessions to output.

 ```javascript
 DumpSessions()